carnarez/example-use-cases/async-api/README.md

 ## But it worked better on your machine...

 * `chromium` seems to mistreat drama queen `gunicorn` which in return breaks up often with a `[CRITICAL] WORKER TIMEOUT`.
 Read [#1801](https://github.com/benoitc/gunicorn/issues/1801) (towards the end) if you really have time; otherwise, know it is not impeding and let it be.
 And we are aiming at `nginx` anyway, see [below](#other-links).
-* If/When encountering the delightful `AttributeError: module 'tornado.web' has no attribute 'asynchronous'` report to [#878](https://github.com/mher/flower/issues/878) or simply add `tornado==5.1.1` in your `requirements.txt` (last version including the asynchronous calls needed by `flower`; this latter should know better and make it a hard version requirement).
+* If/When encountering the delightful `AttributeError: module 'tornado.web' has no attribute 'asynchronous'` report to [#878](https://github.com/mher/flower/issues/878) or simply pin `tornado` version to `5.1.1` (last version including the asynchronous calls needed by `flower`; this latter should know better and make it a hard version requirement).
 * I do not care about `RuntimeWarning: You're running the worker with superuser privileges: this is absolutely not recommended!` warnings, despite reading [this topic on their FAQ](http://docs.celeryproject.org/en/latest/faq.html#is-it-safe-to-run-celery-worker-as-root).
 I simply turn that off by setting the `loglevel` to `WARNING`. **(And decline all responsibilities.)** Good exercise to add some lines to the `Dockerfile` to fix that.
 * The quantities marked `N/A` at [http://localhost:5555/broker](http://localhost:5555/broker) are only available for `RabbitMQ`; if you do not believe me see [#114](https://github.com/mher/flower/issues/114) (and especially [this comment](https://github.com/mher/flower/issues/114#issuecomment-23379895)).